 To keep the operated area clean and comfortable, we recommend a warm water & salt rinse (one half teaspoon of salt in 8oz of warm water) to be started 48 hours following the surgery, and be continued until your post-op appointment.
 This should be done several times a day or as often as necessary for your comfort.
 Of course, the routine cleaning of your other teeth is important and should be continued by brushing and flossing.
 NO brushing or flossing in the area of surgery until after your post-op appointment.
 NO rinsing with any over the counter mouthwashes (i.e. Scope, Listerine, etc.)

 You may resume normal activity following periodontal surgery.
-We recommend complete rest the day of surgery, and excessive exertion should be avoided for the first three days.
+We recommend complete rest the day of surgery, and excessive exertion should be avoided for 4-5 days.

 For the first few hours following surgery, it is normal for a small amount of blood to appear in the saliva.
 If there is considerable bleeding, you should take a 2×2 gauze, moisten in with water, fold it in half, and bite on it in the bleeding area continuously for 20 minutes.
 For gingival graft apply the moisten tea bag to the roof of the mouth for at least five minutes.
 If bleeding persists, call the dental office right away.